bharris6/pytermvis/README.md

 ## Issues

 Requires PulseAudio for now on Linux.

-Should work fine on Windows, and with both Python 2.x and Python3.x versions.
+Requires Python 3.x, preferable 3.6+.

 ## Extras

-If you want to try out the `pygame` version, just `pip install pygame` and then
+If you want to try out the `pygame` version, just `pip install --user pygame` and then

 ```
 $ python -m pytermvis.run -r pygame